 This letter confirms to an employee whose job was made redundant that a trial period in a new job has been successful.

-View my Termination template packThe 10 Redundancy document templates below can also be purchased as part of my Termination template pack.
+View my Termination template packThe 10 Redundancy document templates listed above can also be purchased as part of my Termination template pack.

 Employee Communication documents